CudaText-addons/cuda_sync_editing/README.md

 1. Select a block of text (one or multiple lines) containing the identifiers you want to edit.

 2. Activation:
-   - A "hamburger" icon (≡) will appear in the Gutter (left margin) on the last line of your selection.
+   - An icon will appear in the Gutter (left margin) on the last line of your selection.
    - Click this Gutter Icon to enter en Editing mode.
 Or use the menu: Plugins / Sync Editing / Activate.

 3. Editing: